Skip to main content

 • Agentic engineering — Karpathy's February 2026 reframe: "You are not writing code 99% of the time.
 You are orchestrating agents and acting as oversight."
 This is the professional discipline.

-• Vibe coding certification — the credential layer that proves a practitioner can do the second one at production quality.
+• Vibe coding certification — the credential layer that proves a builder can do the second one at production quality.
 This is where Vibecademy operates.

 If you want to learn vibe coding for fun, any tutorial works.
-If you want to learn vibe coding professionally — to ship code that survives review, passes security audit, and earns you a job in 2026 — you need the operating model, not just the prompt.
+If you want to learn vibe coding professionally — to ship code that survives review, passes security audit, and earns you a job in 2026 — you need the vibe coding workflow, not just the prompt.

 Why 2026 Is Different